-A night-time's ratting is the best way of controlling a large rat population quickly, says Andrew Walker
+The best way of controlling a large rat population quickly after dark, says Andrew Walker

 The areas I focused on were around a feed hopper and a fire tip.
-The hopper had a slight spill underneath from each time it was filled, which made it a perfect food source for the rats.
+The hopper spilled underneath after being filled, which the rats had been quick to spot as a food source.
 The fire tip had been used to burn all sorts of waste, including household, and some had not been burned off fully, leaving the rats with an extra source of food.
 These made for two perfect locations to shoot; once the rats in one area had become wary we would move around to the next spot.

 Poisoning and trapping

-The option for trapping was pointless because the rat population was so large.
+The rat population was too numerous to consider trapping.
 A rat trap only catches one rat at a time, so even if I had 30 traps working at once it would still take several days to catch the same number of rats that I could shoot in one evening.

 Poisoning is a great means of controlling the rat population but these rats would not use the bait stations that had been fitted and would much rather eat the other, more attractive sources of food on the farm.

 Night-time ratting tips and tactics

 After I zeroed the air rifle at 20 yards, I positioned the car 17 yards from the feed area, so I had a five-yard arc of fire each side of the hopper.
 With this technique there should be no reason to worry about hold over or under because the rifle was checked and was on zero at 17 to 23 yards.
 The backdrop was extremely safe due to the raised position of the vehicle, meaning all shots went into the hard concrete floor, with a breeze block backdrop in case any went astray.

 On the fire-pit area, the backdrop was a bank where the rats were living.
 For this area, I once again positioned the car the same distance away.

 A great tip when positioning your shoot site is to mark it out in the day, either using a range finder or by pacing it out.
 Then, make a mark on the floor or leave a stone on the shoot spot.